 Check your tax pro’s engagement letter.
-Chances are good that you may be paying for tax prep only, not tax planning.
-Detailed tax planning requires additional time and the tax pro should reasonably expect to be paid for their extra time.
+Chances are good that you may be engaging them for tax prep only, not tax planning.
+Detailed tax planning requires additional time and expertise.
+If you want tax planning, make sure that you ask for it.
+Don't assume anything.

 IT’S NOT THEIR THING

 Your tax pro’s professional plate is probably full of other aspects of their business, like bookkeeping and audits.
 As noted in his book, The Overtaxed Investor, Phil DeMuth says, “Tax preparation is a small and dwindling part” of the CPA’s business.

 In-depth tax planning is an additional skill set and requires on-going, multiple touches with clients.
 Some CPAs may prefer the seasonal, low-contact aspects of tax prep.

 In some cases, the tax pro may be worried that making a recommendation for a strategy may be prompting a securities transaction, which would require a securities license.

 Finally, some tax preparers are not allowed by their firms to give tax advice.

 “If you want tax planning advice, you’d better be a business client of the tax CPA firm.
 Otherwise, you’re on your own.” – Phil DeMuth